Edit Drop Down List in Excel (Table of Content)

 Example #1 – Editing a Comma Separated List

-When we say comma separated values, we mean that these values are manually entered as an input to the drop-down list while creating the same.
-As you can see in the below image, the values (Yes, No, May Be) are updated manually under source with comma as a separator.
+When we say comma-separated-values, we mean that these values are manually entered as an input to the drop-down list while creating the same.
+As you can see in the below image, the values (Yes, No, May Be) are updated manually under source with a comma as a separator.

-You have preferences noted as below image shows:
+You have preferences noted as the below image shows:

 Suppose we wanted to change the source value from “May Be” to “Not Sure”.
 You can do the same by following the below steps:

-- In your excel spreadsheet, select all the cells which have reference to your drop-down list (In this example, select all rows from column Answers) i.e. all cells which have drop-down box is applied and you wanted to edit.
+- In your excel spreadsheet, select all the cells which have reference to your drop-down list (In this example, select all rows from column Answers), i.e. all cells which have a drop-down box is applied, and you wanted to edit.